 Signs and symptoms.

 The clinical signs of infection are most commonly hair loss, broken hairs and increased pigmentation of the skin.
 Other signs may include red bumps, itching, crusting, scaling and occasionally pus.
 When the nails are affected they may be broken and brittle, which may result in loss of nails or nail deformities.

 The diagnosis of ringworm is based on a Wood’s lamp examination, fungal cultures and/or a skin biopsy.
-Cultures may take up to two weeks to grow.
+Cultures may take up to 2 weeks to grow.

 Therapy for ringworm includes elimination of organisms contaminating the environment, treatment of affected pets and control of asymptomatic carriers.
 The termination of treatment is based on physical exam and having three negative fungal cultures 2-3 weeks apart.

 - Vacuum daily – throw out bag (put in a sealed bag)

 - Clorox solution (1:20 dilution) on hard surfaces· Change air filters every 14 days

 - Clip hair – entire body in severe cases or long haired cats